mazalves/sinuca/README.md

 ======================================================
+Extra information

 Please refer to the following documents for a general introduction of the tool:

 Alves, Marco Antonio Zanata.
 "Increasing energy efficiency of processor caches via line usage predictors."
 (2014).